 - 2 years: Doesn’t use two-word phrases (“drink milk”), copy actions or words, follow simple instructions, or walk steadily.
 Loses skills.

-- 3 years: Falls down a lot.
+- 3 years: Falls a lot.
 Has trouble climbing stairs.
 Can’t work simple toys.
 Doesn’t speak in sentences.
 Drools or has unclear speech.
 Doesn’t play pretend or make-believe.
 Doesn’t want to play with toys or other children.
 Doesn’t make eye contact.
 Continues to lose skills.